Nodal-Robotics/nodal-workspace/docs/safety/safety-requirements/requirement-format.md

 ## Purpose

-This document defines the **mandatory format and structure** of Safety Requirements (SR) within the Axion Robotics / NODAL framework.
+This document defines the **mandatory format and structure** of Safety Requirements (SR) within the  NODAL framework.

 Safety Requirements translate identified hazards and accepted residual risks into **verifiable, enforceable engineering constraints**.